Skip to content

 OpenDevin

-Autonomous open-source agent that replicates end-to-end software engineer behavior, planning and executing multi-step tasks across real shells and files.
+OpenDevin is an autonomous open-source agent designed to replicate end-to-end software engineer behavior, planning and executing multi-step tasks across real shells and files.